natalijk/SoftEng2013/Lab5.md

   * Directions: Shows the directions to get to the active checkpoint.
     + The name of the destination (active checkpoint).
     + Ordered list of cardinal directions and the amount of steps for each one.
-  * Compass: Shows the goddamn compass, what did u expect? i want to go home.
+  * Compass: Shows the compass.
     + The cardinal directions.
     + The compass arrow.
   * Radar